Indianapolis Wrongful Death Attorneys

 - Loss of expected inheritance

-- Value of the services the decedent would have provided
+- The value of the services the decedent would have provided

 - Loss of care or nurturing the decedent would have provided